 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 If you think mosquitos are only a slight bother for your dog when you’re outside, think again.
 Mosquito bites can present a serious, life-threatening health problem for your pup inside as well as outdoors.
 That’s why it’s so important to protect your furry friend with mosquito repellent.
-See which pet-safe products we recommend, DIY repellents, and what’s not safe for pups.
+See which pet-safe bug spray for dogs we recommend, DIY repellents, and what’s not safe for pups.

 |View on Amazon||View on Amazon||View on Amazon||Visit Website||View on Amazon|